supern8ent/docker-jupyter/README.md

 * `./build` to docker build it
 * `./run` to launch the docker vm
 * Jupyter will be available at localhost:8890
-    * Suggest bookmarking `localhost:8890/lab?token=hummingsquadshoutdeze` (replace token with your token) to start jupyterlab in your home folder.
+    * Suggest entering your token in the dialog and letting your browser remember it for you (alternatively, bookmark `localhost:8890/lab?token=hummingsquadshoutdeze` (replace token with your token))
     * By default your `~/dev` folder will be bind mounted at `/home/jovyan/user/dev` within the vm.
 Add/change what gets mounted by modifying the bash script named `run`.
 * `./hackin` to get a root terminal on the running vm